Presentation instructions

 Poster presentation instructions

-• Authors shall display the results and conclusions of their papers.
+• The poster should show the results and conclusions of the paper.

 • We recommend providing small envelopes for distributing your business cards and collecting business cards from those who request additional information.
 You may also consider providing copies of a short summary of your presentation for distribution.